-Birthing and mating are synchronised to occur at the same time of year, a one-month window when the grass is lushest and water is most readily available.
+Birthing and mating are synchronized to occur at the same time of year, a one-month window when the grass is lushest, and water is most readily available.
 Gestation is 11 months.

 Why Are Cape Buffalo Endangered?

-Unfortunately not everybody likes buffalo and now the threat to survival comes from humans.
-Hunting and poaching is bad enough but the real threat comes when Cape buffalo come into contact with farms and other livestock.
+Unfortunately, not everybody likes buffalo, and now the threat to survival comes from humans.
+Hunting and poaching are bad enough, but the real threat comes when Cape buffalo come into contact with farms and other livestock.

 They smash down fences and graze on crops.
 And why should they not?

 Habitat fragmentation exacerbates the problem.
-When wildlife corridors are broken Cape buffalo are more likely to come into contact with farms and villages, and more likely to be hunted.
+Broken wildlife corridors increase the likelihood of Cape buffalo coming into contact with farms and villages.
+They are also more likely to encounter hunters.

 More Cape Buffalo Facts (Infographic)

 Fortunately, Cape buffalo do remain the easiest of the big five to see on a safari.
-They are found in almost every safari park and reserve, from enormous national parks to small fenced reserves.
+You can find them in almost every safari park and reserve, from enormous national parks to small fenced preserves.

 Let’s hope that they don’t go the same way as the rhinos.
 It wasn’t that long ago that over 400 000 rhinos roamed across Africa.
 Now there are only 20 000.